-From time-to-time I’ve run short courses in the practical side, mainly Photoshop and After Effects as an introduction to help students showcase their work.
-For design students, it’s essential to be able present and promote their work and begin to develop their own unique self-brand.
+From time-to-time, I’ve run short courses on the practical side, mainly Photoshop and After Effects as an introduction to help students showcase their work.
+For design students, it’s essential to be able to present and promote their work and begin to develop their own unique self-brand.
 Australian Graphic designer, Christopher Doyle took this to the next level with his Personal Identity Guidelines project.

 Ultimately the majority of the students will get full-time jobs, but before that happens there are degrees shows, they will meet potential clients or employers and then there is the pressure to become part of the established design industry.
 All these people need impressing and that is usually with a website.
 I will admit, with degrees shows it’s all about print — standing out from the crowd in a unique and clever way.

 I digress, the point of my courses was to give students the practical knowledge to help them build an online portfolio.
 Before they even start to design anything though it’s essential to know what choices you have to do that building.